Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for -MCVRP with Fixed Capacity

 \section{An Improvement for $k$-MCVRP with Fixed Capacity}

-In this section, we consider further improvements for the case that the capacity $k$ is fixed.
+In this section, we make further improvements for the case that the capacity $k$ is fixed.
 We propose an LP-based tree-partition algorithm based on the refined tree-partition algorithm with the LP-rounding method.
-The algorithm admits an approximation ratio of $3+\ln2-\Theta(1/\sqrt{k})$.
-Then, by further using the result in Lemma~\ref{good}, we also obtain a $(3+\ln2-1/9000)$-approximation algorithm for splittable and unit-demand $k$-MCVRP.
+This algorithm achieves an approximation ratio of $3+\ln2-\Theta(1/\sqrt{k})$.
+Then, by further combining the result in Lemma~\ref{good}, we also obtain a $(3+\ln2-1/9000)$-approximation algorithm for splittable and unit-demand $k$-MCVRP.
 Note that the former is better when $k$ is a fixed constant less than $3\times 10^8$.